Thuta-21/pixoras/README.md

-# Pixoras
+# 📸 Pixoras

-A place to find high quality photos.
+A platform to discover and download high-quality photos.

-•	Design With CSS

-•	Javascript
+-  Designed using CSS

+-  Built with JavaScript

-•	API - Unsplash APl
+-  Integrated Unsplash API

-# ✨ Features
+# ✨ Features:

--  Can see the camera setting of the photo and can download picutre.
+-  View detailed camera settings for each photo

+-  Download images directly

--  Infinite scroll functionality
+-  Infinite scroll functionality for smooth browsing